EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 Is it true there are lots of different ways to earn bonus points?

 Absolutely!
-We have revamped our bonus points section, so you can now earn bonus points for everything from submitting a photo on your profile to playing an overseas Swinger on a Virgin Atlantic trip.
+You can earn bonus points for everything from submitting a photo on your profile to playing an overseas Swinger on a Virgin Atlantic trip.

 For a full list of how to earn bonus points click here